RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 This file is used to pass all the information and tools parameters that will be used by the READS_MAPPING workflow.
 The workflow expects it to contain a specific list of variables and their assigned values, organized in YAML format.
 Expected variables are:

 **GENERAL VARIABLES**
+- *VARIANTS_CALLING_SUBFOLDER:*&nbsp;&nbsp;&nbsp;If you want to separate results from different variants calling parameters (different reference, mapping options...), provide a name for an extra folder to create in the VARIANTS_CALLING output folder.
+Otherwise leave blank ("").

 **INPUT FILES**
 - *BAM_DIR:*&nbsp;&nbsp;&nbsp;The path to the directory containing the mapped bam files and the index file in .bam.bai format.